chaddy1004/lets-study-attention/breakdown/README.md

 Breakdown has 4 main sections:
 1. InputEmbedding - Details how the input data gets encoded using the method described from the paper.
+2. MultiHead Attention - Details the implemention of Attention module, and ultimately the MultiHead Attention module.